Flash-X/Flash-X-docs/docs/source/IO.rst

 parallel IO performance unless the number of processors is very large.
 On some platforms, such as Linux clusters, there may not be a parallel file system, so moving all the data to a single processor is the only solution.
-Therefore Flash-X supports HDF5 libraries in both serial and parallel forms, where the serial version collects data to one processor before writing it, while the parallel version has every processor writing its data to the same file.
+Therefore |flashx| supports HDF5 libraries in both serial and parallel forms, where the serial version collects data to one processor before writing it, while the parallel version has every processor writing its data to the same file.

-.. _`Sec:Flash-X output formats`:
+.. _`Sec:|flashx| output formats`:

 IO Implementations
 ------------------

-supports multiple IO implementations: direct, serial and parallel implementations as well as support for different parallel libraries.
-In addition, also supports multiple () Grid implementations.
+|flashx| supports multiple IO implementations: direct, serial and
+parallel implementations as well as support for different parallel libraries.
+In addition, |flashx| also supports multiple () ``Grid`` implementations.
 As a consequence, there are many permutations of the IO API implementation, and the selected implementation must match not only the correct IO library, but also the correct grid.
-Although there are many IO options, the script in is quite ‘smart’ and will not let the user setup a problem with incompatible IO and Grid unit implementations. summarizes the different implementation of the Flash-X IO unit in the current release.
+Although there are many IO options, the ``setup`` script in |flashx| is quite ‘smart’ and will not let the user setup a problem with incompatible ``IO`` and ``Grid`` unit implementations. summarizes the different implementation of the |flashx| IO unit in the current release.

 .. container:: longtable